-Written assignment (10%)

-The written assignment will be a short essay on a topic related to the reader 'Woyzeck'.
-It will be hand-written and should be ~500 words.
+Written assignment.
+(10%) The written assignment will be an essay on a topic related to the novel MOMO.
+It will be typed and should be ~500 words (double-spaced, size 12, Arial).
 The goal of the written assignment is to acquire and use creative and academic writing skills and understand and demonstrate basic components of literary interpretation and (inter)cultural analysis.
-There will be in-class practice sessions for this assignment.
-You will have 1.5 hours in class on June 15 during which you will write your essay.
-Your essay will be evaluated according to an error/wordcount ratio combined with the rubric below.
+Your essay will be handed in on June 21 and it will be evaluated according to an error/wordcount ratio combined with the rubric below.

-5 Appropriate choice of vocabulary; good variety; appropriate sentence transitions; very good overall organization; and successful use of appropriate imagination, insight and ideas.
-4 Generally appropriate vocabulary; some variety; generally appropriate sentence transitions; good overall organization; and attempts to use imagination, insight and ideas.
-3 Choice and variety of vocabulary is standard; sentence transitions are standard and limited in number; basic organization; none of the above interferes with the comprehensibility of communication.
+- Appropriate choice of vocabulary; good variety; appropriate sentence transitions; very good overall organization; and successful use of appropriate imagination, insight and ideas. - 4 Generally appropriate vocabulary; some variety; generally appropriate sentence transitions; good overall organization; and attempts to use imagination, insight and ideas. - 3 Choice and variety of vocabulary is standard; sentence transitions are standard and limited in number; basic organization; none of the above interferes with the comprehensibility of communication.

 2 Choice and variety of vocabulary is limited; sentence transitions may or may not be present; basic or little attention to organization; some or all of the above inhibit the comprehensibility of communication.

-1 Choice and variety of vocabulary is very limited; sentence transitions are not or only rarely present; little or no attention to organization; intended meaning can hardly be understood.
-0 Intended meaning cannot be understood.
+- 1 Choice and variety of vocabulary is very limited; sentence transitions are not or only rarely present; little or no attention to organization; intended meaning can hardly be understood. - 0 Intended meaning cannot be understood.